CarlosFdez/tmibot.js/Readme.md

 # TMIBot.js

-A javascript library that wraps over [tmi.js](https://github.com/tmijs/tmi.js) to support bot commands.
+A javascript library that wraps over [tmi.js](https://github.com/tmijs/tmi.js) to support bot command parsing.
 This is really new and highly subject to change.

-## Why a new library

-TMI.js is does not support command parsing.
 Some ideas came from various discord bot libraries (mostly discord.py).

+I wrote this mostly for my own use, but if you want feel free to use it.
+You can contact me on [Twitter](https://twitter.com/MeSoSupe) if you need anything.

 ## How to install